latest nhpb_banner 1__compressed2

 Free stuff for low income families.

 Low-income families can get for free stuff for their family.
 The focus is on helping low to moderate income families, households on public assistance - government benefits, the disabled and people with no money get items they need.
-Find free stuff near you from charities, churches, or government agencies.
+Find free stuff from charities, churches, or government agencies.

 Get personal or household stuff such as free items for a home, personal toiletries, hygiene supplies, electronics and more.
 There are also grants, food, financial advice and other services.
 The agencies that provide free goods will also screen the applicant to ensure there is a true need and that they meet income qualifications.
-There are hundreds of items as well as monetary programs that may be provided for free to the low income, seniors, disabled and struggling people.
+There are hundreds of items that may be provided for free to the low income, seniors, disabled and struggling people.
 Or look here for a list of counties, states and cities for free items near you.

 There are government programs, churches or charities that give away stuff to kids or maybe a single mother or father who is looking to support their family.
 Everything from clothes to seasonal items, food, grants and more can help low income parents with children.
 There are also items (medical, furniture, grants, etc.) for adults of low-income families on Medicaid, and find free stuff through Medicaid.

-Free stuff for a house or an apartment
+Free stuff for a house or apartment

 Free stuff can be provided to help cool a home or an apartment during the summer.
 Most of this will be part of the US Department of Energy grant programs, as it pays for air conditioners or fans.
-Or some charities may provide assistance as well.
+Or some charities may provide help as well.
 Find free air conditioners.

 Low income seniors and the disabled often need help in modifying of fixing their home.
 Or they need assistance in repairing it or providing stuff to keep them health and safety.
 Everything from roofs to plumbing, lights, porches, windows, and more can be fixed.
 Volunteers and charities can also assist.
 Find details on how to get free home repairs.